 Brad brings a passion and understanding of the Australian wilderness to his tours that’s been developed from many years leading some of the toughest treks in Tasmania and the Northern Territory.
 His qualifications in eco-tourism and remote wilderness first aid ensure a safe and professionally managed trek; his enthusiasm and love of the bush guarantees the trip of a lifetime.
-When he isn’t leading treks for us you will find Brad exploring the deepest most remote wilderness regions he can find.
+When he isn’t leading and managing our treks you will find Brad exploring the deepest most remote wilderness regions he can find.
 A truly inspirational guide and an awesome bloke.

 Kate is a country girl with a corporate city life background, well that was until she discovered her love of trekking in the Andes.
 With a Certificate IV in Outdoor Recreation and remote wilderness first aid qualifications, Kate has led an impressive resume of treks in the Northern Territory, South Australia, Tasmania, Nepal and New Zealand for nearly the last decade.
 A senior Larapinta Trail specialist with a beautiful nature, extraordinary knowledge and leadership skills, Kate always delivers an exceptional wilderness experience.

 Ann has been a trekking guide for over 10 years, specialising in the Larapinta Trail and the island paradise of Tasmania with one of her favourite personal walking destinations being Nepal.
 When not leading treks, Ann enjoys bird watching, botany, mountain biking, rafting and discovering remote geological formations.
 In between treks in Nepal, Ann has enjoyed spending time volunteering on community projects.
 With a Certificate III in Eco-Tourism, Certificate IV in Outdoor Recreation and remote wilderness first aid qualifications, Ann is one of our most experienced senior guides, bringing a great sense of humour along with a deep knowledge and passion to her treks.